 - Describe the Forte Village Luxury experience; why is it attractive to the wealthiest of the world?

 - Should the Forte Village trade up to an all five-star suites resort? would it be strategically and economically wise?

 - How could Forte Village and other properties be positioned under the umbrella Eleganzia?

 What trends will be shaping the luxury sector in 2019?
 Edhec BBA 4th year share your ideas!

 Next session, we will be discussing those new business models developing in the luxury sector, in particular second-hand luxury and luxury for rent.

-Read Vestiaire Collective and Armarium cases.
-Describe the business models: how is value created through these platforms?
-Conduct a SWOT analysis of both brands.
+Read Vestiaire Collective case.
+Describe the business model: how is value created through these platforms?
+Conduct a SWOT analysis.
 Describe the client profile.
-What are the competitive advantages of VC and Armarium (ie. study briefly the competitive landscape).
-What future do you foresee to both models?
+What are the competitive advantages of VC (ie. study briefly the competitive landscape).
+What future do you foresee to this business model?

 In addition please watch Sebastien Favre CEO of Vestiaire Collective on Youtube.

 Next session, we will be discussing Onefinestay concept.
 Onefinestay is a concept of luxury home rentals founded in 2009 in London.
 When it was acquired in April 2016 by Accorhotels, it was managing around 2600 private homes in London, New York, Paris, Los Angeles and Rome.
 Visit the webpage https://www.onefinestay.com/, watch Greg Marsh inspiring story on Youtube (below) and read all relevant information you will find on internet.
 Conduct a SWOT analysis and identify Onefinestay customer segments.
 Do you think Onefinestay has a product and service strategy adapted to luxury clients?
 Is it a serious competitor to luxury hotels?